-Endness
+7 Endness

-Some attention must be paid to fundamental geometric forms where a cylinder ends at a hemispherical cap, or a slab ends at a hemicylindrical edge.
-The property of endness has been described by Clary, et al.[14].
-Endness as viewed from the core atom perspective is illustrated in Fig. 11.

-To detect endness, densities of core atoms can be used as a starting points.
-Once a local cylinder has been established, boundary points can be sought along the axis of the cylinder in either direction as evidence of a cap on the cylinder.
-Similarly, once a local slab has been found, boundary points indicating an edge to the slab can be sought.
-A mathematics for this is derived elsewhere [11].
+Some attention must be paid to cases where a cylinder ends at a hemispherical cap, or a slab ends at a hemicylindrical edge.
+The property of endness has been described by Clary, et al. [13].
+Endness as viewed from the core atom perspective is illustrated in Fig. 9A and 9B.
+To detect endness, densities of core atoms are used as starting points.
+Once a local cylinder has been established, boundary points are sought along the axis of the cylinder in either direction as evidence of a cap.
+Similarly, once a local slab has been found, boundary points indicating an edge can be sought.
+Mathematics for this is derived elsewhere [11].